RWK3y/rkey.tech/content/docs/buildopekkttech.md

 bsh ➜  hugo mod init rkey.tech
 ```

 I initially tried to use the recommended method for the Congo theme which was to create a module.toml file under config/_default and start the Hugo server.
 This appeared to work and the screen even said it was pulling the repository but after starting Hugo server I had no themes/congo directory or files.
-Maybe this is normal and it pulls the repository each time Hugo starts, but being a gnubie with Hugo I like to feel and touch my files, even if they are just for themeing.
+Maybe this is normal and it pulls the repository each time Hugo starts, but being a gnubie with Hugo I like to feel and touch my files, even if they are just for theming.
 So instead I went the submodule route, which is what I have been doing with all previous themes.

 ```
 bsh ➜  git submodule add -b stable https://github.com/jpanther/congo.git themes/congo